 Bedford County, Pennsylvania

-Mark Boyer is a second-generation co-owner of Ridgetop Orchards LLC, a grower-packer-shipper operation in Bedford county, Pa.
+Mark Boyer is a second-generation co-owner of Ridgetop Orchards LLC, a grower-packer-shipper operation in Bedford County, Pennsylvania.
 The orchard grows 450 acres of apples, 18 acres of “U-Pick” cherries and eight acres of peaches.

 “We started crop insurance in 2015 because we were tired of the volatile springs,” Mark remembers.
 “February might be 70 degrees for a few days, followed by a cold shot.
 It’s hard on the fruit trees.”